 Here’s my top 10 early game mistakes to avoid in Rise of Kingdoms.
 So be sure to grab a cup of coffee, study, learn and master these tips to gain an edge over your opponents from the beginning.

 1. Star Upgrading Commanders too Early

-One of the biggest early game mistake you could be making is star upgrading your commanders without fully understanding your civilizations’ trait.
+One of the biggest early game mistakes you could be making is star upgrading your commanders without fully understanding your civilizations’ traits.

-For instance, Germany is amazing at dealing extra damage with cavalry but Hermann is your starting commander who specializes in archer.
-You probably would be better off investing universal sculptures and starlight sculptures in commanders who has cavalry as their specialization in order to maximize the trait bonus.
+For instance, Germany is amazing at dealing extra damage with cavalry but Hermann is your starting commander who specializes in archers.
+You probably would be better off investing universal sculptures and starlight sculptures in commanders who have cavalry as their specialization in order to maximize the trait bonus.

 Study the civilization you plan to play, understand their traits so you can plan ahead and choose the right commander to stick around because you are going to play with them for quite a long time.